 4. “To hell with circumstances; I create opportunities.”

 You must strive and work to create your own luck and opportunities in Hollywood.
-The world knows that the screenwriter’s journey is a very difficult one with insurmountable odds against you.
+The world knows that the screenwriter’s journey is a tough one with seemingly impossible odds against you.
 Most fail.
 Rather than complain or succumb to the circumstances, it’s best to go in with the mindset that you are going to crash through or climb over those walls and make your own path.

 5. “The doubters said, ‘Man can not fly.’
 The doers said, ‘Maybe, but we’ll try,’ and finally soared in the morning glow while non-believers watched from below.”